 Trustees are required to declare their interests, and any gifts or hospitality offered and received in connection with their role in the charity.
 A declaration of interests form is provided for this purpose, listing the types of interest thar should be declared.

 Upon appointment each Trustee will make a full, written disclosure of interests, such as relationships, and posts held, that could potentially result in a conflict of interest.
 This written disclosure will be kept on file along with their Declaration Form and Application Form which is help by the Chair/Co-Chair.

 To be effective, the Declaration of Interests needs to be updated by the Trustee when any material changes occur.
-Current Trustees will undertake completing the Declaration prior to 1st January, 2020 and then on a four yearly basis in line with each Trustees renewal as a Trustee.
+Current Trustees will undertake completing the Declaration prior to 1st April 2021 and then on a four yearly basis in line with each Trustee’s renewal as a Trustee.

 In the course of meetings or activities, Trustees will disclose any interests in a transaction or decision where there may be a conflict between the Trust’s best interests and the Trustees best interests or a conflict between the best interests of the Trust and another charity that the Trustee is involved with.

 If a Trustee is not sure what to declare, or whether/when their declaration needs to be updated, they should err on the side of caution.
-If you would like to discuss this issue, please contact the Chair/Co-Chair for confidential guidance.
+A Trustee who wishes to, should contact the Chair/Co-Chair for confidential guidance.

 This declaration of interests shall be used to record all gifts of a value over £20 and hospitality over £20 received by the Trustees, and recorded in the minutes.

 The information provided will be processed in accordance with data protection principles as set out in the General Data Protection Regulations 2018.
 Data will be processed only to ensure that Trustees act in the best interests of Social Workers’ Benevolent Trust.
 The information provided will not be used for any other purpose.

 What to do if you face a conflict of interest

-If a trustee believe they have a perceived or real conflict of interest you should:
+If a Trustee believes they have a perceived or real conflict of interest they must:

 - declare the interest at the earliest opportunity